The fundamental theorem of affine geometry in $(L^0)^n$: Introduction

 \section{Introduction}

 The fundamental theorem of affine geometry is a classical and useful result.
-It states that for an integer $n\geq 2$, if a bijective map $F: {\R}^n\to {\R}^n$ maps any line to a line, then it must be affine linear, namely there exist some fixed vector $b\in {\R}^n$ and a linear transformation $A$ on ${\R}^n$ such that $F(x)=Ax+b, \forall x\in {\R}^n$.
+It states that for an integer $n\geq 2$, if a bijective mapping $F: {\mathbb R}^n\to {\mathbb R}^n$ maps any line to a line, then it must be affine linear.
+A short proof can be found in Remark 6 of Artstein-Avidan and Milman \cite{AM}.

 The fundamental theorem of affine geometry has been generalized and strengthened in numerous ways.
 Please see Section 5 of Artstein-Avidan and Slomka \cite{AS} for an account of the various forms and generalizations of the fundamental theorems of affine geometry for ${\R}^n$, together with references and other historical remarks, and see Kvirikashvili and Lashkhi \cite{KL} and the references therein for generalizations of the fundamental theorems of affine geometry for free modules over some kinds of rings and other more general underlying structures.